swiftlang/swift-evolution/proposals/0377-parameter-ownership-modifiers.md

 #### Move-only types, uncopyable values, and related features

-The `take` versus `borrow` distinction becomes much more important and prominent for values that cannot be implicitly copied.
+The `consume` versus `borrow` distinction becomes much more important and prominent for values that cannot be implicitly copied.
 We have plans to introduce move-only types, whose values are never copyable, as well as attributes that suppress the compiler's implicit copying behavior selectively for particular variables or scopes.
-Operations that borrow a value allow the same value to continue being used, whereas operations that take a value destroy it and prevent its continued use.
+Operations that borrow a value allow the same value to continue being used, whereas operations that consume a value destroy it and prevent its continued use.
 This makes the convention used for move-only parameters a much more important part of their API contract, since it directly affects whether the value is still available after the operation: